lyonscode/lyonscode.github.io/_posts/2025-05-20-https-tryhackme-com-room-eviction.md

 author: Michael
 paginate: false
 ---
-The TryHackMe room Eviction can be found [here](https://tryhackme.com/room/eviction).
+The TryHackMe room "Eviction" can be found [here](https://tryhackme.com/room/eviction).

+The primary purpose of this room is to practice utilizing the MITRE ATT&CK Navigator to identify the tactics, techniques, and procedures of known threat groups.
+In this instance, APT28 is our subject.